Bahati, 10, shows his hands after washing them at the UNICEF-supported Biringi Primary School in Ituri Province, DR Congo, on 16 May 2026.

 An outbreak of the Ebola virus has occurred in the Democratic Republic of the Congo (DRC) and Uganda.

-With each passing hour the threat of this outbreak spreading increases - we need to act quickly to stop Ebola in its tracks.
+Almost 3 million children and adolescents in DRC are at risk.
+With each passing hour the threat of the outbreak spreading increases - we need to act quickly to stop Ebola in its tracks.

 Make a life-saving donation to help protect against Ebola